brandonawagner/sports-analytics-app/README.md

 ### Analyst Instructions for Using Application
 This application is hosted in an EC2 instance and can be found at http://brandonawagner.com:3001
+- I do temporarily disable the database at times so let me know if you are trying to view the application

 Create a username and password then you will be able to use the Sports Analytics Application database to analyze history college football